TobiasPSP/doneland_sources/Projects/ESPHome/Switches And Controlling Devices/Remote Controlled Powerstrip/4-Socket Smart Powerstrip/README.md

 ````

 ### Custom Expansion Board
-Since I want to *experiment* with this setup, I decided to create a simple custom *expansion board* for the *ESP32-C3 Super Mini* out of some left-over header pin sockets:
+Since I want to *play* with this setup and try out different components (such as different relays and signal LEDs), I created a simple *expansion board* for the *ESP32-C3 Super Mini* out of some left-over header pin sockets:

 <img src="images/esp32-c3-super-mini-custom-prototypeboard1_t.png" width="40%" height="40%" />

-The microcontroller can be plugged into the inner header row:
+The microcontroller plugs into the inner header row:

 <img src="images/esp32-c3-super-mini-custom-prototypeboard6_t.png" width="40%" height="40%" />

-On the back side, I connected the headers so each microcontroller pin has *two sockets* that I can use to connect a relais trigger and/or a signal LED:
+On the reverse side, I connected the headers so each microcontroller pin now has *two sockets* that I can use to connect relais trigger and/or signal LEDs:

 <img src="images/esp32-c3-super-mini-custom-prototypeboard2_t.png" width="40%" height="40%" />